thraraujo/thraraujo/README.md

 #### Hi all,

-I am a theoretical physicist currently working at the Institute for Theoretical Physics, UNESP, as a postdoc.
+I am a theoretical physicist currently working at the Institute for Theoretical Physics, UNESP, as a postdoc researcher.

 My main research interests span topics in integrable systems and applications in statistical physics and string theory.